MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-714.md

 # Inventory Vendor Purchases (report)

-The *Inventory Vendor Purchases* report shows a total of items purchased from vendors in the given date period, grouped by items.
+The **Inventory Vendor Purchases** report shows a total of items purchased from vendors in a date period, grouped by items.

-Value entries for each vendor/item combination is summed up to calculate the total invoiced quantity, cost amount and discount amount.
+Value entries for each combination of vendor and item is summed up to calculate the total invoiced quantity, cost amount, and discount amount.

-Added costs such as item charges are also included in the calculated cost amount.
+The calculated cost amount includes added costs, such as item charges.

 ## Use cases